-Suspicious package sent to Prince Harry and Meghan Markle, reports say
+Package sent to Prince Harry and Meghan Markle treated as 'racist hate crime'

-(CNN)Police launched an investigation after suspicions were raised about a package sent to a royal residence in London, reportedly addressed to Prince Harry and Meghan Markle.
+(CNN)British police are investigating a package reportedly addressed to Prince Harry and Meghan Markle as a "racist hate crime."

-The Metropolitan Police confirmed that officers tested a substance in a package received at St James's Palace.
-The London Evening Standard newspaper and other UK media outlets said the package had been addressed to Prince Harry and Meghan Markle and contained a white powder.
+The Metropolitan Police said that officers tested a substance in a package received at St James's Palace, which the London Evening Standard said was a white powder.
+Other UK media reports said the package also contained a racist letter.

+The investigation is being overseen by the London counter-terrorism command, a Metropolitan Police statement said.
+Investigators are treating the incident as a "racist hate crime," the statement added.

 Police would not say who the envelope was addressed to but said tests showed the substance to be non-suspicious.
 They added than an an allegation of malicious communications is being investigated.